 Eesvan has acted in a wide range of commercial matters, with a particular emphasis on disputes with an international dimension.

-Led by Shaheed Fatima QC, he recently acted in landmark Commercial Court litigation concerning the chairmanship of the Libyan sovereign wealth fund.
+Led by Shaheed Fatima KC, he recently acted in landmark Commercial Court litigation concerning the chairmanship of the Libyan sovereign wealth fund.

-Led by Tom Weisselberg QC and David Lowe, Eesvan is presently acting for an international hotel chain in an arbitration with a franchisee concerning contractual termination payments.
+Led by Tom Weisselberg KC and David Lowe, Eesvan has acted for an international hotel chain in a substantial international arbitration; and is currently acting for the same chain in another substantial arbitration.

 Prior to joining Chambers, Eesvan practised as a barrister at Shortland Chambers, New Zealand, appearing in and assisting other counsel with a broad range of contractual, employment, agency, planning disputes before the New Zealand High Court, Court of Appeal, and Supreme Court.